aws-amplify/docs/js/predictions.md

 #### Manual Setup

-The manual setup enables you to use your existing Amazon Pinpoint resource in your app.
+The manual setup enables you to use your existing Amazon Cognito Identity Pool resource in your app.

 ```javascript
 import Amplify from 'aws-amplify';